bodom0015/datawolf-docker/README.md

 * Grab binary automatically (don't make user do this manually)
 * Transfer repo to nds-org
 * Automate this build on DockerHub
+* Support more DataWolf configuration options (SMTP, for example)